-If working for 18-20 hours a day is your life, then it isn’t that business goal or promotion that’s driving you, there could be something else.
+If working 18-20 hours a day in your life, then it isn’t that business goal or promotion that’s driving you; there could be something else.
 You could be suffering from workaholism.

 What is Workaholism?

-Workaholism is the addiction of working excessively for hard and long hours without concern for one’s own mental or physical well-being.
-A workaholic is a person who suffers from workaholism, and feels the compulsion to work for long and hard hours.
+Workaholism is the addiction of working excessively for hard and long hours without concern for one’s mental or physical well-being.
+A workaholic is a person who suffers from workaholism and feels the compulsion to work for long and hard hours.

 Do you remember Thomas Shelby?
-The famous character from Peaky Blinders played by Cilian Murphy.
-In the series, Thomas is suffering from Post-traumatic Stress Disorder (PTSD), but his way of dealing with it is submerging himself in work and more work apart from depending on drugs & alcohol.
-Now you might say that’s no way to live, but in reality, a lot of us unknowingly fall into this entirely different kind of addiction; that instead of helping us resolve emotional issues, it pushes us into a noisy abyss where the sense of self becomes all about what others want from us instead of what we want from ourselves.
+Cillian Murphy plays the famous character from Peaky Blinders.
+In the series, Thomas has Post-traumatic Stress Disorder (PTSD), but his way of dealing with it is submerging himself in work and more work apart from depending on drugs & alcohol.
+Now you might say that’s no way to live, but in reality, a lot of us unknowingly fall into this entirely different kind of addiction; instead of helping us resolve emotional issues, it pushes us into a noisy abyss where the sense of self becomes all about what others want from us instead of what we want from ourselves.